דע ותמונות רבות על טנק המרכבה

 into a pre-positioned tank firing pad that Tal had planned out.
 Within Four

-minutes 9 tank rounds had been fired and all eight
+minutes 9 tank rounds had fired & all eight targets were piles of

 smoldering

-Tal then took another shot at
+and hit his three targets.
+Tal took another shot at

-remaining Syrian tank and it was
+the missed target and it was

 now gone.
 There was silence for the longest time.
 It gets worse.
 Tal then with